-FUE Surgery at the Toronto Hair Transplant Centre
+FUE Surgery at the Toronto Hair Transplant Surgeons

-As one of the pioneers of FUE, Dr. Jones was the first doctor in the world to perform large-scale hair transplants using this method.
-Today, he regularly performs 3,000- to 4,000-graft FUE cases in a single day.
-As a full-time specialist in hair restoration surgery, Dr. Jones has personally helped patients from every corner of the globe get the fuller, thicker head of hair they have been dreaming of.
+As one of the pioneers of FUE, Dr Jones was the first doctor in the world to perform large-scale hair transplants using this method.
+Today, both he and Dr Huber regularly perform 3,000- to 4,000-graft FUE cases in a single day.
+As full-time specialists in hair restoration surgery, our doctors have personally helped patients from every corner of the globe get the fuller, thicker head of hair they have been dreaming of.

 If you are self-conscious about your thinning hair and ready to do something about it, contact the Toronto Hair Transplant Surgeons today at 877-789-4247